bjornwallner/DockQ/README.md

 dimer interacting with a partner.
 There are options to control which chains to group together and also in which order to combine them.
-There are also options to try all possible chain combinations (`-perm1` and `-perm2`), this is important if for instance a partner is interacting asymmetrically with a dimer.
-This should only be performed for symmetric oligomers, where multiple solution are correct.
+There are also options to try all possible chain combinations (`-perm1` and `-perm2`), this is important if for instance a homo oligomer is interacting asymmetrically with a third partner, or if there are symmetries that make multiple solution possibly correct.

 For this mode to work if there are missing residues the global alignment program `needle` from the [EMBOSS package](http://emboss.sourceforge.net/download/) needs to be in your path.

-To illustrate this mode we are using two dimers that are interacting (A,B) <-> (L H) that we are aligning to itself, i.e the best score will 1.0.
+To illustrate this mode we are using a homodimer that is interacting with a third partner asymmetrically (A,B) <-> C

-This command will put the chains A,B as one partner and the remaining L H as the second partner.
+This command will put the chains A,B as one partner and the remaining C as the second partner.
 It will assume the chain naming is the same in the model protein:

-`./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.model.pdb -native_chain1 A B`
+`./DockQ.py examples/1A2K_r_l_b.model.pdb examples/1A2K_r_l_b.pdb -native_chain1 A B`

-this will be the same:
+these are equivalent:

+`./DockQ.py examples/1A2K_r_l_b.model.pdb examples/1A2K_r_l_b.pdb -native_chain1 C`

-`./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.model.pdb -native_chain1 A B -chain1 A B`
+`./DockQ.py examples/1A2K_r_l_b.model.pdb examples/1A2K_r_l_b.pdb -native_chain1 A B -model_chain1 A B`

-This will reverse the relative chain order of AB:
+This will reverse the relative chain order of AB, comparing modelBA with nativeAB:

-`./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.model.pdb -native_chain1 A B -chain1 B A`
+`./DockQ.py examples/1A2K_r_l_b.model.pdb examples/1A2K_r_l_b.pdb -native_chain1 A B -model_chain1 B A`

-This will reverse the relative chain order of AB and LH

-`./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.model.pdb -native_chain1 A B -native_chain2 L H -chain1 B A -chain2 H L`

-To try all permutations for chain1:
+To try all permutations for model_chain1:

-`./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.model.pdb -native_chain1 A B -perm1`
+`./DockQ.py examples/1A2K_r_l_b.model.pdb examples/1A2K_r_l_b.pdb -native_chain1 A B -perm1`

-To try all permutations for chain1 and chain2:
+To try all permutations for model_chain1 and model_chain2 (ok only 1 chain in this example:-):

-`./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.model.pdb -native_chain1 A B -perm1 -perm2`
+`./DockQ.py examples/1A2K_r_l_b.model.pdb examples/1A2K_r_l_b.pdb -native_chain1 A B -perm1 -perm2`

-for two dimer this is only 4 (2!\*2!), however for a two tetramers interacting the number will be 576 (4!\*4!)
+For a dimer interacting with one partner this is only 2 (2!\*1!), however for larger oligomers the number of possible permutations explodes.
+For two tetramers the number will be 576 (4!\*4!)

+Multimeric biological assemblies of proteins (of higher order than that of dimers) are also found in nature to interact: e.g., PDB IDS:
+3J07, 4IXZ, 4IY7, 4IYO, 3IYW, 2VQ0, 1E57, 2IZN etc. particularly
+common in viral envelopes / capsids.
+We choose an instance of two interacting tetramers (1EXB) to further demonstrate the multi-chain functionality of DockQ

 Tetramer example (24 combinations):

-`./DockQ.py examples/tetramer_tetramer.pdb examples/tetramer_tetramer.pdb -native_chain1 A B C D -perm1`

-To make it slightly more fun we can change the initial order of the model so the best combination is not the first one-one mapping:

-`./DockQ.py examples/tetramer_tetramer.pdb examples/tetramer_tetramer.pdb -native_chain1 A B C D -chain1 B A C D -perm1`
+`./DockQ.py examples/1EXB_r_l_b.model.pdb examples/1EXB_r_l_b.pdb -native_chain1 A B C D -perm1`

-Tetramer example (576 combinations):
+Tetramer example with all possible permutations (576 combinations):

-`./DockQ.py examples/tetramer_tetramer.pdb examples/tetramer_tetramer.pdb -native_chain1 A B C D -perm1 -perm2`
+`./DockQ.py examples/1EXB_r_l_b.model.pdb examples/1EXB_r_l_b.pdb -native_chain1 A B C D -perm1 -perm2`